openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 Other General Guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~~

 -  Use a separate journal device.
-Do not don't collocate CEPH journal on
+Do not collocate CEPH journal on
    ZFS dataset if at all possible, this will quickly lead to terrible
    fragmentation, not to mention terrible performance upfront even
    before fragmentation (CEPH journal does a dsync for every write).